nesquikm/nekoton_bridge/README.md

 ### Android build 🤖

 During build scripts copies platform-specific binaries to `packages/flutter_nekoton_bridge/android/netokon_bridge.tar.gz` and unpack it to `packages/flutter_nekoton_bridge/android/src/main/jniLibs/`.
 It's also a good idea to check this things if something went wrong.

+## Tests ✔️

+You can run dart, flutter and integration tests: `melos run test:dart`, `melos run test:flutter` or `melos run test:integration`.
+You can also run all tests at one by running `melos run test`.

 ## Conventional Commits ❤️